Last Updated on

 All of the content you create should be about your niche.
 The more you write about your niche, the more traffic your site will generate.

 An easy way for you to do all of this is by focusing on your blog.
 Write posts about your niche.
-Everything you can think of that relate to your niche.
+Everything you can think of that relates to your niche.

 After you have published a post, send the post to your email list.